sginzel/stempl/README.md

 ---
 ````

-If you want to use a more familiar syntax you can also do this
+If you want to use a more familiar syntax you can also parse a Has into a yaml when parsing the .config.yaml.erb template.
 ````
 <%=
 {